You will learn

 General tips

 • Start simple.
-Begin with 2–3 escalation rules and expand based on conversation review. — Impact: quality, maintainability.
+Begin with a preset tone and 2–3 rules, then expand based on conversation review. — Impact: quality, maintainability.

 • Test every new entry using the preview panel before enabling it. — Impact: reliability.